+Short-term prescriptions are those used to treat acute illnesses or injuries, that are usually only needed for one or two 30-day fills.
 If a generic drug is available, the amount you pay out-of-pocket will be less than if you choose the brand-name drug.

-Use the Mail Service Order Form or call CVS Caremark® at 1-800-875-0867 to order by phone.
+To use the CVS Caremark® Mail Order Pharmacy complete the Mail Service Order Form, log in at caremark.com or call CVS Caremark® at 1-800-875-0867 to order by phone.

 Special Requirements and Quantity Limits